fingels/fingels.github.io/_pages/about.md

 ## Research interests

-My work focus mainly on discovering patterns in structured data (e.g. strings, graphs) of predominantly biological origin.
+My research interests concern the development of theoretical and practical methods for investigating substructures (patterns) in structured data (sequences, trees, graphs) of predominantly biological origin.
 In particular, I am interested in the following topics:
+ - data structures and algorithms
-- enumeration algorithms
+ - enumeration (both in terms of _listing_ and _counting_)
+ - lossless compression
-- machine learning (notably kernel methods)
+ - machine learning (mainly _frequent pattern mining_ and _kernel methods_)
-- compression methods

-More generally, I have strong interests in graph theory, combinatorics and optimization.
+More generally, I have strong interests in graph theory, algorithms, combinatorics machine learning and optimization.

 ## Affiliations